lenesk/sokolova.dk/tilmeld-dig-online-studieproeven-prep-course.md

 ### kl.
 9:30-12:15
 ### den 27. oktober-den 12. november

-<a class="btn" href="https://elenasokolova.podia.com/studieproven-prep-course-i-zoom">Enroll & pay for C1 </a>
+<a class="btn" href="https://elenasokolova.podia.com/studieproven-prep-course-i-zoom">Enroll & pay </a>

 The course has a first-come-first-served admission.